embeddedinn/embeddedinn.github.io/_posts/2022-06-28-Jenkins-Bitbucket-webhooks.md

   - Actor  : `actor.display_name`
   - commitID: `push.changes[0].new.target.hash`
+    - If you dont want to parse the post data for this, you can directly use $GIT_COMMIT
   - branch: `push.changes[0].new.name`

 - We need to extract now these variables from the `POST` contents in the webhook.
 For this, go to the test build configuration and under `generic webhook trigger`  > `Post content parameters`, click `Add`.